Postgraduate Degrees in the UK

 The Research Master’s Degree

-The research-based master’s degree can be called a variety of names, including MSc by Research, MRes, and MPhil, and are normally based on a research project that the student would undertake in lieu of classes.
+The research-based master’s degree can be called a variety of names, including MSc by Research or MRes, and are normally based on a research project that the student would undertake in lieu of classes.
 Research-based master’s usually involve working closely with a tutor and take around 12-18 months to complete but can take sometimes take up to two years.
-Many students often begin this type of program and then transfer into a PhD.
+Many students often begin this type of programme and then transfer into a PhD.
 Part of your master’s work is often credited towards your PhD and may serve as a basis for your PhD research area.
-As with a PhD, in order to be accepted into a research-based master’s program, you must typically submit a research proposal and have a strong background in research, especially in your subject of interest.
+As with a PhD, in order to be accepted into a research-based master’s programme, you must typically submit a research proposal and have a strong background in research, especially in your subject of interest.
 If you are particularly interested in a specific area of study and have perhaps already done some undergraduate research, this may be an attractive option for you.

 ACROSS THE POND SUPPORT

 Our Across the Pond Student Advisors will assess your academic background and personal interests before recommending the universities and the programmes that will best serve your professional goals.
 As an Across the Pond student, you will receive free guidance and advice throughout the entire application process – from choosing the right university for your goals to writing a strong personal statement to information on how to complete the student visa application.